Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Preliminaries and Problem Statement

 The shape of a VTT $G=(V,E)$ can be regarded as a polyhedron with flat polygonal facets formed by members.
-This polyhedron consists of vertices (a subset of $V$), edges, facets $F$, and an incidence relation on them, e.g. every edge is incident to two vertices and every edge is incident to two facets \citep{Kettner-polyhedron-data-structure-1999}.
-One of the facets $f\in F$ is the current support polygon.
+This polyhedron consists of vertices (a subset of $V$), edges $E^G$, facets $F^G$, and an incidence relation on them (e.g., every edge is incident to two vertices and every edge is incident to two facets~\cite{Kettner-polyhedron-data-structure-1999}).
+One of the facets $f\in F^G$ is the current support polygon.
 In a rolling locomotion step, the support polygon is changed from $f$ to an adjacent facet $f^{\prime}$.
-As mentioned, impact from the ground can damage the robot, so the stability criterion has to be maintained during the whole process.
-The locomotion problem for a given VTT $G=(V,E)$ can be stated in the following: \begin{itemize} \item \textbf{Non-impact Rolling Locomotion}.
-Compute the motion of a set of nodes in $V$ to change the support polygon from $f\in F$ to a desired adjacent facet $f^{\prime}\in F$ without receiving impacts from the ground while satisfying all constraints. \end{itemize}
+The non-impact locomotion problem for a given VTT $G=(V,E)$ can be stated as the following: \begin{itemize} \item \textbf{Non-impact Rolling Locomotion}.
+Compute the motions of a set of nodes in $V$ such that a sequence of support polygons $f\in F^G$ can be generated in which adjacent facet $f^{\prime}\in F^G$ are used for each support polygon and the transition between two adjacent support polygons occur with all nodes from both facets are co-planar in contact with the ground. \end{itemize}